CTAIO Labs Ask AI Subscribe free

 Character consistency: the universal ceiling

-Both HeyGen Avatar V and Synthesia Express-2 hit the same practical ceiling that every current video model hits: consistency across long clips and across complex scenes.
-A 45-second talking head output is near-perfect on both platforms.
-A 10-minute explainer with topic changes, emotional shifts and camera-angle variation will show identity drift on both.
-The technical difference is in how each platform approaches the problem.
+Both HeyGen Avatar V and Synthesia hit the same practical ceiling that every current video model hits: consistency across long clips and across complex scenes.
+A 50-second talking head output is workable on HeyGen Avatar V (7/10 in my test); the same length on Synthesia Selfie Avatar shows clear identity-drift signals from the start.
+A 10-minute explainer with topic changes, emotional shifts and camera-angle variation will show identity drift on both — neither platform is production-ready for long-form content without manual review.

 HeyGen's Diffusion Transformer conditions on the full reference video token sequence rather than a compressed embedding.
 This is a direct attack on the consistency problem.
-The practical test is "does my face still look like my face at the 8-minute mark", and Avatar V holds up better than any prior-generation presenter avatar I have tested.
+The practical test is "does my face still look like my face at the 8-minute mark," and Avatar V holds up better than any prior-generation presenter avatar I have tested.
+The weak dimension on HeyGen is lip-sync — even in English the mouth opens too wide on plosives.

 Lock-in and migration cost